thesassway/thesassway.com/source/beginner/variable-naming.html.markdown

     @import modules/button;

 ## Conclusion

-There are many opinions on how to name things in software, but what is truly important is that you find a convention that works for you and your team and that it will ensure easy extension and updating of your project's stylesheets.
+There are probably a lot of opinions on how to name things in Sass, but what's really important is that you find conventions that work for you and your team.
+Choosing good variable names will make it much easier to maintain your project's stylesheets.